Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 whose character is a swordsman, but not one whose character is a sorcerer, for example.

-As is the case with **Turn the Scene**, introducing a Fact cannot *directly* solve the scene.

-#### Turn the Scene
+#### *Charm-like Effect*

-In addition to their Exalt and Caste Strife Expressions, all players may use a strife point to **Turn the Scene** (in their Favor.)
+In addition to their Exalt and Caste Strife Expressions, all players may use a strife point to create a charm-like effect, which will turn the scene in their favor.
+Inspiration can be drawn from any existing non-Greater charm, or it can be custom tailored for the situation.

-There is no roll required: the Player describes the actions their character does, and it simply happens.

-So long as a character *should* be able to do something, and it is *cool* for them to do so, it *does.* In this way, Turning the Scene can be thought of as a more powerful Stunt.
+When using a Strife, the action should simply happen without a roll.
+So long as a character *should* be able to do something, and it is *cool* for them to do so, it *does.* In this way, it can be thought of as a more powerful Stunt.

+The only exception being if it *directly* targets an Exalt-level antagonist, in which case a contested roll may be used.

+### Strife Limitations

-There are a few guiding restrictions to keep in mind, similar to a
+There are a few guiding restrictions to keep in mind with Strifes, similar to a Stunt:
-Stunt:

 -   Other character’s actions cannot be dictated: only those under control of the Player’s.